koltpython/python-assignments-spr2019/Assignment0/Assignment0.md

 3 / 2 = 1.5
 ```

+> Note: You are not responsible for the case second integer being 0.
+But check it out and see what happens when you divide by zero.

 ## Grading

 Your grade for this assignment will be assessed on completion.
 If you successfully submit a Python program that largely follows the specification above, you will receive full credit on this assignment.
 We will not be very strict on edge cases, although we encourage you to attempt to match the above specification exactly.